LG G8 is coming, but the LG V50 isn't far behind with 5G

-As previously rumored, LG has unveiled two phones at MWC 2019: its new flagship LG G8 alongside its first 5G phone, the LG V50 ThinQ.
+LG has unveiled not one but two smartphones at MWC 2019: its new flagship LG G8 alongside the company's first 5G phone, the LG V50 ThinQ.

-- First look at LG DualScreen, the company's alternative to foldable phones
+- First look at the LG DualScreen, the company's alternative to foldable phones

+- Xiaomi Mi Mix 3 5G might beat the other 5G phones to market

 LG G8: gestures to the max